 Getting to the Maeklong Train Market

-- Minivan: departs Bangkok Southern Bus Terminal (Sai Tai Mai) and the Northern Bus Terminal (near to Mo Chit BTS) for 70thb per person, the trip takes about 90 minutes and the van will drop you off right by the market.
-Do not go to Victory Monument, services from there ended in 2016.
+- Minivan: departs Bangkok Southern Bus Terminal (Sai Tai Mai) and the Northern Bus Terminal (near to Mo Chit BTS) for 70thb per person.
+The trip takes 90 minutes and drops you off right by the market.
+Do not go to Victory Monument, services ended in 2016.

 - Taxi: a driver for the whole day costs about 2,000thb which is economical with a group of 4.
 The driver can also take you to the Damnoen Saduak or Amphawa Floating Markets for the same fare.

-- Train: getting to the railway market takes about 3 hours in total, one way.
-You have to catch the train from Wongwian Yai Station then get off at Mahachai Station.
-Next, cross the river to Tha Chalom Pier and catch the train at Ban Laem Station heading for the Maeklong Railway market.
+- Train: takes about 3 hours in total, one way.
+Catch a train from Wongwian Yai Station to Mahachai Station.
+Cross the river to Tha Chalom Pier.
+Catch another train from Ban Laem Station to the Maeklong Railway market.

 Warning: Thai trains are notorious for running late, therefore, this 3-hour journey can easily take much longer.
 Trains also have no air conditioning so only choose this option if you are up for the Bangkok heat.

 Get Your Free Guide – 10 Bangkok Markets

 Maeklong Railway Market Train Schedule 2018